Two minute review

 To compensate for their lack of noise reduction skills, though, the Pixel Buds are able to automatically adjust their volume based on the amount of noise the microphones pick up – which, although not quite noise cancellation or anything close, is better than nothing – and automatically pause when you take them out of your ear.

 We didn't find the automatic volume adjustment that helpful but auto-play/pause certainly is a huge help in conserving battery life and a smart inclusion.

+The Google Pixel Buds come with 12mm speaker drivers in each bud.
 So how do they sound?
 Not amazing, unfortunately.
 Right off the bat, without any music playing you might hear the slightest bit of hissing and you'll notice that some songs have an incredibly weak bass response.

-Instead, what you’ll notice is that Google’s Buds really focus on the mids and treble.
-They make hard rock songs like The Best from Awolnation course with energy and sublime left-right separation – which is great – but the music never sounds like it’s supposed to because it's missing the low-end.
+Instead, what you'll notice is that Google's Pixel Buds really focus on the mids and treble.
+They make hard rock songs like The Best from Awolnation course with energy and sublime left-right separation – which is great – but the music never sounds like it's supposed to because it's missing the low-end.

 Audio enthusiasts would describe the sound quality as bright, a term that most associate with sibiliance (exaggerated tonal harshness) and listening fatigue.
-There's no way to customize this sound yet, so you're basically stuck with the audio quality that Google gives you... which isn't ideal.
+There's no way to customize this sound either, so you're basically stuck with the audio quality that Google gives you... which isn't ideal.

 Similarly, video audio quality is a bit of a mixed bag: we had no problem listening to videos on YouTube with the Pixel Buds, but turn to an action-heavy movie on Netflix and suddenly you're missing the lower half of the audio track.